Yogi (2007 film): Reception

 The film opened to mixed reviews.
 A critic from Rediff.com wrote that "When the director says, 'the feel never ends,' he was probably right.
 This is a ridiculously sentimental flick not worth wasting money at all".

 Box office

-Yogi managed to gross ₹13.12 crore in its opening week, but the film finally ended up as a commercial failure.
+Yogi collected a distributor's share of ₹13.12 crore in its opening week, but the film finally ended up as a commercial failure.